 Several options exist, but the most prevalent is using a crypto exchange from your Bitcoin hardware wallets.
 Other options are direct trading using P2P marketplaces and Bitcoin ATMs.
 However, this process will definitely depend on which wallet you are using.
 For instance, cashing out on a Trezor wallet is not similar to a ledger wallet.

 We’ll give you step-by-step instructions on cashing out your Bitcoin from a ledger wallet in this example.
 When using a ledger, it’s possible to sell your Bitcoin through the Ledger Live app.
 The exchange that will make it possible is Coinify.

 Before beginning, be sure you have downloaded Ledger Live.

 What to Consider When Choosing a Bitcoin Wallet?

 It’s always advisable to do complete research and educate yourself on a wallet that best suits your needs.
 Understand that no one wallet can cover all needs.
 Let’s see some considerations to make when choosing a Bitcoin wallet.

-Biometric Access: Facial recognition or fingerprint recognition are available on some Bitcoin wallets.
+Facial recognition or fingerprint recognition is available on some Bitcoin wallets.
 These may be important for those who actively access their wallets periodically.

 Hardware wallets are the most secure wallets you can use to store your Bitcoins.
 However, the type you'll use depends on a variety of factors.
 Consider aspects like ease of use, price, and security.